kirikiriyamama/payjp_mock/README.md

 A stubbing library for PAY.JP

 This library creates PAY.JP API stubs and generates dummy responses.
-This is under development, so any incompatible change might happen.

 ## Installation